BHS Stroke Center

 of stroke care received at our facility.

-If you notice the early signs of a stroke, seem medical attention immediately.
+If you notice the early signs of a stroke, seek medical attention immediately.
 Click here to learn more about the warning signs.

 The Stroke Team

 Our stroke center team includes neurologists, emergency medicine, rehabilitation specialists, nutritionists, social workers, case managers, and a dedicated